eliasnogueira/3-design-patters-arch-decisions/README.md

 * assertion errors
 * timeout exceptions
 * locator exception
-* an exception on your architecture
+* an exception to your architecture

 You can also log basic info to know some action you are doing in the code.